quaziazheruddin/Linux-Shell-Scripts/README.md

 SSH Key Copy Script – Quick README

-This script copies your local id_rsa.pub SSH key to multiple servers Add all target servers (one per line) in a file named hosts_list.txt Make sure your public key exists: ~/.ssh/id_rsa.pub.
+This script copies your local id_rsa.pub SSH key to multiple servers

+Add all target servers (one per line) in a file named hosts_list.txt

+Make sure your public key exists: ~/.ssh/id_rsa.pub

-If not use command for generate: ssh-keygen -t rsa -b 4096 Install sshpass before running the script.
+If not use command for generate: ssh-keygen -t rsa -b 4096

+Install sshpass before running the script

-If not use below command to install: sudo yum install sshpass -y Give execute permission: chmod +x copy_ssh_keys.sh
+If not use below command to install: sudo yum install sshpass -y

+Give execute permission: chmod +x copy_ssh_keys.sh

 Run the script: ./copy_ssh_keys.sh

 Enter your username and password when prompted.